thephpleague/factory-muffin/UPGRADING.md

 ### Introduction

 Version 2.0 marks a major milestone in this project.
 Under the new name *Factory Muffin* we see a large number of improvements and some breaking changes.
-Within this section of the upgrading guide, you will see *the `xyz` function can be called*.
+Within this section of the upgrading guide, you will see 'the `xyz` function can be called'.
 You should assume that these should be called as static functions on the `League\FactoryMuffin\Facade` class.

 ### Class Name Changes